hajulie/hajulie.github.io/index.md

 ## about

-I am a Ph.D. student at Boston University's Faculty of Computing and Data Science, advised by [Mayank Varia](https://www.mvaria.com/).
+I am a Ph.D. candidate at Boston University's Faculty of Computing and Data Science, advised by [Mayank Varia](https://www.mvaria.com/).

 I did my undergraduate in computer science at Boston University.